sstaub/NextionX2/README.md

 # NextionX2
 A new, alternative and universal library to interact with Nextion HMI displays from Arduino and compatible MCUs.
-The library is mainly based on Thierry's [NextionX](https://github.com/ITEAD-Thierry/NextionX) library and the [EasyNextionLibrary](https://github.com/Seithan/EasyNextionLibrary) from Seithan (return handling).
+The library is mainly based on Thierry's [NextionX](https://github.com/ITEAD-Thierry/NextionX) library and the [EasyNextionLibrary](https://github.com/Seithan/EasyNextionLibrary) from Seithan (return methods).

 ## General information
 To be most universal, this library allows (in opposite to the official library) the use of multiple Nextion HMI displays connected to the same MCU under the condition to have enough hardware or software emulated serial ports (UARTs).